Vuong-Chu/Vuong-Chu/README.md

 - 👋 Hi, I’m @Vuong-Chu.

-- 👀 I’m interested in bringing all Finance related formulae to Python and Java.
+- 👀 I’m interested in bringing all Finance related formulae to Java and Python.

 - 🌱 I’m currently learning Financial Econometrics, Java and Python.